Strivin0311/ai-learning/tasks/adv-attacks/code.md

 # Adversarial Attacks for Code
-*Here's some resources about Adversarial Attacks for Code*
+*Here're some resources about Adversarial Attacks for Code*

 #### Natural Attack for Pre-trained Models of Code [`READ`]